Experience RECOVER CPR through Immersive Simulation

 The dates for this event coincides with Ithaca College’s Family Weekend and hotel rooms may sell out sooner than usual.
 Please take a look at some of the options below as a starting point.

 Best Western University Inn offers rooms including breakfast, runs free shuttles to the workshop location and the airport.
+Please use the link for rooms in a block set aside for the Deep Dive.

 There are other options for lodging the area through other hotels and avenues such as Airbnb.